Futures Position Size Calculator

 Trading Hours

-E-mini S&P 500 (ES) Futures trade with extended hours, providing flexibility for traders in different time zones.
+E-mini S&P 500 (ES) futures trade with extended hours, providing flexibility for traders in different time zones and allowing you to react to global market events.

 • Trading Hours: Sunday to Friday, 5:00 PM to 4:00 PM CT (with a 1-hour daily trading halt from 4:00 PM to 5:00 PM CT)